Enviro-Hub Signs LOI To Divest Waste Recycling And Property Units In Strategic Pivot

 The LOI stipulates that the enterprise value for HLSE and HLSP will range between S$45 million and S$55 million.
 The Proposed Disposal will proceed on a debt-free, cash-free basis, with the Group committing S$1.5 million in working capital to remain within the subsidiaries.

-Mr Toh Jia Sheng Adrian, Executive Director and Chief Investment Officer, commented: ' This proposed disposal represents a pivotal step in our strategic roadmap, enabling us to unlock substantial value for our shareholders whilst streamlining our business portfolio.
+Mr Toh Jia Sheng Adrian, Executive Director and Chief Investment Officer, commented:“ This proposed disposal represents a pivotal step in our strategic roadmap, enabling us to unlock substantial value for our shareholders whilst streamlining our business portfolio.
 The transaction will considerably strengthen our balance sheet, allow us to allocate resources more efficiently towards our focus areas, and enable us to capitalise on emerging growth opportunities.
-Ultimately, we believe this decisive shift will generate more sustainable returns and create enduring value for our shareholders in the years ahead.'
+Ultimately, we believe this decisive shift will generate more sustainable returns and create enduring value for our shareholders in the years ahead.”See also Ananda Unveils MIRA VALLEY: A $1.4 Billion Luxury Residential Project in Phuket's Hidden Valley, Nestled Within 8,000 Acres of Untouched Forest.

 The Proposed Disposal is contingent upon several conditions, including satisfactory completion of due diligence by the Potential Purchaser, comprehensive financial disclosure from the Company, execution of definitive agreements with mutually acceptable terms, and all necessary regulatory and third-party approvals.
 The final consideration may be subject to adjustment based on due diligence findings.